Tim Clipstone

 Sustainable Investment Consulting

-Our sector approach relies on smart collaboration between our business divisions, our service lines and our jurisdictions.
-These sector-based teams have a deep understanding of related businesses and industry dynamics.
-The specific combination of our highly informed experts helps our clients see around corners.
+Our sector approach relies on smart collaboration between teams who have a deep understanding of related businesses and industry dynamics.
+The specific combination of our highly informed experts helps our clients to see around corners.

 Ogier provides practical advice on BVI, Cayman Islands, Guernsey, Irish, Jersey and Luxembourg law through our global network of offices across the Asian, Caribbean and European timezones.
 Ogier is the only firm to advise on this unique combination of laws.